 Agency MBS purchases will likely be concentrated in newly-produced coupons in 30-year and 15-year fixed rate agency MBS in the To-Be-Announced (TBA) market.
 These coupons are closely linked to new primary issuance and, accordingly, are closely tied to primary mortgage rates.
 The Desk may purchase other agency MBS if market conditions warrant.
 Only agency MBS guaranteed by Fannie Mae, Freddie Mac and Ginnie Mae are eligible for purchase.

-How will the FHFA Single Security Initiative impact the Desk's activity?
+How did the FHFA's 2019 Single Security Initiative impact the Desk's activity?

-In addition, Freddie Mac will offer an exchange program that allows holders of Freddie Mac securities issued before June 2019 to convert these securities to UMBS.
-The Desk plans to convert some portion of existing Freddie Mac MBS holdings to UMBS, as appropriate.
-This will enable the Desk to more efficiently manage the SOMA portfolio through, for example, additional aggregation of Fannie Mae and Freddie Mac CUSIPs.
+As part of the Single Security Initiative, Freddie Mac also offers an exchange program that allows holders of Freddie Mac securities issued before June 2019 to convert these securities to UMBS.
+The Desk may convert some portion of existing Freddie Mac MBS holdings to UMBS, as appropriate.

 How will agency MBS purchases be conducted?

 The Desk will conduct purchases of agency MBS via FedTrade, the Desk's proprietary trading system.
 FedTrade operations will be conducted using multiple-price, competitive auctions with approved counterparties.
 A "multiple-price" auction is an auction in which the same security can be awarded at different prices, with awards given to participants at a price corresponding with an individual offer submitted to the operation.
 The minimum auction amount, offer size, and offer increment are each $1 million.
 Participants can submit up to ten offers per security, with each offer reflecting a price and par amount.
 Offers in FedTrade operations will be evaluated based on their proximity to prevailing market prices at the auction close.